Page defends decision to let Williams play on

 "Their complacency when it comes to brain health is frankly shocking, it's time to take control of this situation and look after the players."

-Former England captain Alan Shearer called for the introduction of temporary concussion substitutions earlier in this World Cup after a head injury suffered by Iran goalkeeper Alireza Beiranvand, while Jermaine Jenas described that incident as "unacceptable".
+Former England captain Alan Shearer called for the introduction of temporary concussion substitutions earlier in the World Cup after a head injury suffered by Iran goalkeeper Alireza Beiranvand, while Jermaine Jenas described that incident as "unacceptable".

 Get the latest results and goal notifications for any team at the Fifa World Cup by downloading the BBC Sport app: Apple - Android - Amazon